Erics12487254/friday_lab/assignment_02/readme.md

 - `README.md` — this file

 ## AI-use note
 Used Claude to explain `@property` and inheritance concepts.
-I wrote and debugged the code myself with Claude reviewing for bugs.
+I wrote and debugged the code myself.
+Ingredients like TOyota Yaris (1AB234) and Honda Wave (3MB999) are randomly given plate numbers by Claude.